bootique/bootique/README.md

 Bootique is built on top of [Google Guice](https://github.com/google/guice) DI container, that is the core of its modularity mechanism.

+## Prerequisites

+* Java 8 or newer
+* A few Bootique extensions (namely, [Cayenne](https://github.com/nhl/bootique-cayenne) and [LinkMove](https://github.com/nhl/bootique-linkmove)) still require custom repos.
+Follow the links above for details.
+Hopefully this snag will be resolved soon.

 ## Getting Started

 Add Bootique dependency: